What is Order Fulfillment? Define Your Process & Strategy in 2023

 • Do you have a large international customer base?

-Shipping from multiple locations near your customers can also drive down logistics costs and shipping times.
-This helps you leverage ground shipping more often, which is significantly cheaper than expedited shipping and faster than ground shipping from one side of the country to the other.
+Leveraging multiple fulfillment centers strategically placed near your customers can also drive down logistics costs and shipping times.
+This helps you leverage ground shipping more often, which is significantly cheaper than expedited shipping, while still getting orders to customers fast.

 4. Customization needs